-Bells Mill relies on parents to support paid staff personnel during every lunch and recess shift.
-Our goal is to have 2 volunteers during each lunch and each recess period every single day; helping our students on the playground for outdoor recess days, in the classroom for indoor recess days, and in the cafeteria.
+Our goal is to have 2 volunteers during each lunch and each recess period every single day to help our students on the playground for outdoor recess days, in the classroom for indoor recess days, and in the cafeteria.

 You may choose how long, how often, and where you wish to help out.
-Please note that committing to a recurring schedule is encouraged; i.e, every Monday, or the first Wednesday of every month all year long, etc.
+Please note that committing to a recurring schedule is encouraged (e.g., every Monday, or the first Wednesday of every month all year long, etc.).

 The following provides background on Recess/Lunch and the roles and responsibilities of volunteers at Bells Mill.
 Please review this material and follow up with the contacts listed below if you have any questions.

-Please complete the online training for volunteers before your first volunteer shift:
+You will need to complete this short online training for volunteers before your first volunteer shift:

-- After completing the online training, an email confirmation must be sent to Mrs. Marcoux to keep on file.
-Rose M Mckee@mcpsmd.org
+After completing the online training, send a copy of your confirmation to Mrs. Marcoux (Rose_M_Mckee@mcpsmd.org) to keep on file.
+Or you may bring a copy to the office.

 There is no recess on: